wombleton/gitlaw-nz/acts/E/Engineering Associates Act 1961.md

 A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.

-This Act is administered by the Department of Building and Housing.
+This Act is administered by the Ministry of Business, Innovation, and Employment.

 ---